Madonahs/Developers-Portfolio/PULL_REQUEST_TEMPLATE.md

 ## Please Add Description

-## Run a test first to check for conflicts before creating a PR
+## Run a test check firstt to confirm no conflicts before creating a PR

 ## Screenshots (if needed):